DISHDevEx/cntf-stress-test/README.md

 # CNTF - Stress Test

 ## Purpose
-This source code repository stores the configurations to load thousands of User Equipment devices (UEs) to the 5g network while simultaneously uploading data to a webserver.
+This source code repository stores the configurations to load thousands of User Equipment devices (UEs) to the 5g network while also uploading data to a webserver.
 This test gives insights on how well a 5g network can maintain quick upload speeds under heavy traffic.

 ## Deployment
 Prerequisites: